telliott99/MySwift2/chapter3/sort_algorithms.rst

 https://en.wikipedia.org/wiki/Selection_sort

-divide the array into a sorted portion (on the left), and an unsorted part on the right.
-We maintain an index where we will place the next value.
-On each pass, we find the minimum value remaining in the unsorted part and then swap.
+is to divide the target array into two parts, a sorted portion on the left, and an unsorted part on the right.

+We maintain an index that moves from left to right, where we will place the next value.
+On each pass, we find the minimum value remaining in the unsorted part and then swap with the value at that index.

 .. sourcecode:: swift